-Some babies begin potty training between 18 and 24 months, reducing the likelihood of accidents even further, but the number of bed changes needed is likely to spike temporarily when they switch from diapers and pull ups to big-kid underwear.
+Some babies begin potty training between 18 to 24 months, reducing the likelihood of accidents even further, though the number of bed changes could spike somewhat as they switch from diapers and pull-ups to big kids’ underwear.

-Not only can a sudden stomach bug wreak obvious havoc on your toddler’s sheets, but it also deposits plenty of pesky germs that you’ll want to whisk away as soon as possible (hopefully, with a nice, clean replacement sheet at the ready).
+Not only can a sudden stomach bug wreak havoc on your toddler’s sheets, but can also deposit plenty of pesky germs you’ll want to remove as quickly as possible (preferably with a clean, replacement sheet at the ready).

-Mattress pads, Bassinet covers, and Changing pad covers
+Mattress pads, bassinet covers, and changing pad covers

-Places where your baby spends a lot of time, like their bassinet, crib, or changing pad, are most likely to fall victim to messy accidents.
+Places where your baby spends a lot of time, like their bassinet, crib, or changing pad, are the most likely to fall victim to messy accidents.

-Some function like sheets, using a sewn-in elastic band which sits beneath the mattress, while other covers work more like zippering pillowcases into which the mattress easily slides.
+Some function like sheets, using a sewn-in, elastic band that sits beneath the mattress, while other covers work more like zippering pillowcases into which the mattress easily slides.

-A fitted crib sheet should be placed over the mattress pad, as the pad or cover itself is not likely to be breathable or comfortable for your baby.
+A fitted crib sheet should be placed over the mattress pad, as the pad or cover itself is unlikely to be breathable or comfortable for your baby.

-Though there are standard specs for bassinet mattresses (approximately 30-33” x 15-18” x 2”), there are also extra-thick bassinet mattresses and those which have brand-specific sizing.
+Though there are standard specs for bassinet mattresses (approximately 30-33” x 15-18” x 2”), there are also extra-thick ones and those with brand-specific sizing.

 As with mattress covers, it’s essential that you choose a fitted sheet that secures over the cover in order to avoid SIDS risk.
 2pediatrics.aappublications.org SIDS and Other Sleep-Related Infant Deaths

 Changing pad covers

 Your baby spends less time on the changing table than in their crib or bassinet, but it’s also an area where messes frequently happen.

-Parents who don’t mind doing laundry frequently might be able to get away with less, but we don’t recommend any less than two or three sets to avoid being caught off guard.
+Parents who don’t mind doing laundry frequently could get away with less, but we don’t recommend less than two or three sets to avoid being caught off guard.